Resiliency Centre closes November 17, recovery continues

 Returning home guide |

 Residents affected by the wildfire will have different timelines when they can return home.
-The Returning Home Information guide will help residents safely return to areas damaged by wildfire.
+The Returning Home Information Guide will help residents safely return to areas damaged by wildfire.
 Find contact information, tip sheets and FAQs. |

-Canadian Red Cross |
+Red Cross |

 The Canadian Red Cross is providing support for the 2023 British Columbia Fires.
 It's important for any affected resident to register in order to receive assistance.
 You can do that online, or by calling 1-800-863-6582. |